basilkhuder/BulkDeconvolution/README.md

 -------
 Being able to determine cellular heteorgenity in Bulk RNA-Seq data is possible through deconvolution.
-By taking a scRNA-Seq dataset made up of cells of similiar tissue, we can find marker genes that will help significantly differentiate our bulk sample.
+By taking a scRNA-Seq dataset made up of cells of similiar tissue, we can find marker genes that will help significantly differentiate our bulk sample(s).

 *deconvolute.py* contains functions that will normalize single-cell datasets and find X amount of marker genes to be used to deconvolute the bulk sample.